neil-zt/eecs-tools/README.md

 # EECS Tools

 A collection of handy functions for introductory ECE/EECS courses.
 These functions are designed to assist students to quickly calculate what they want during exams.
-To maximize simplicity, every function is independent from one another.
+To maximize simplicity, there is no structured OOP practices here, simply functions.

 ## Usage